dlt-hub/dlt/QUICKSTART.md

 pipeline = Pipeline(schema_name)
 ```

-6b.
+b.
 Create the pipeline with your credentials
 ```
 pipeline.create_pipeline(credentials)
 ```